Welcome to the South African Butterfly Breeding Association (SABBA).

 How did it all start?

-For many years even before the South African Butterfly Breeding Association (SABBA) was founded, it was noted that there were many butterfly species in urban areas as well as out in the bush veld, grasslands and forested areas.
-But there was a huge marked difference from the 1980’s onwards in the decline of butterfly numbers and species.
+For many years even before the South African Butterfly Breeding Association (SABBA) was founded, it was noted that there were many butterfly species in urban areas as well as out in the bush veld, grasslands and forested areas that have become displaced or even just disappeared.
+There was a huge marked difference from the 1980’s onwards in the decline of butterfly numbers and species.
 Many people in 2000 and onwards had noticed this decline and it became more evident as Earle’s team gave lectures to schools, garden clubs, library groups, social gatherings in promoting awareness programs where ever they could.
-Many people would claim that they had not seen a butterfly in years, maybe some were not observant, but one aware of seeing a butterfly, with excitement informed our group of these occurrences’.
+Many people would claim that they had not seen a butterfly in years, maybe some were not observant.

 I&AP